DaltonSchutte/maca-dash/README.md

 Once setup finishes, a browser window should open with a dashboard for you to explore!
 No additional work is necessary.
 There will be notebooks that walk through the model training process if you are curious about my approach to that.

 ## Notes
+- There are some accounts that will error out when selected in the Account View.
+These are due to my sampling of the Opportunity.csv file from 50,000 alerts, where every account had at least one opportunity, to 20,000 so the `setup-neo4j.sh` script would run in a reasonable amount of time.
+In a production setting, there would of course be code to handle this edge case.
+  Likely, an account may not even exist to be queried if there is no opportunity associated with it.

 ## Decisions and Rationale